 There are specific GI diets that can greatly improve your digestive health.
 It’s not just what you eat and what you drink but what you don’t eat and drink, too that affects how you feel!
 For instance, many people eat too much processed food and sugar, and not enough fiber, fruits and vegetables.
-Poor eating habits, like skipping meals or eating too quickly might also be part the problem.
+Poor eating habits, like skipping meals or eating too quickly might also be part of the problem.
 Mindful eating and making small adjustments can dramatically improve your digestive health.

 Our patients often find that keeping a daily food diary is very helpful in managing their GI diseases and disorders and increasing their digestive health.
 Sometimes it’s as simple as writing down what they eat makes them accountable, resulting in better choices.
 More often, patients find that by keeping track of what they eat and how they feel helps them identify specific trigger foods that worsen their GI symptoms.
 They can then modify their diet to avoid these foods, and thus naturally alleviate their symptoms helping to restore digestive health.

 Keep in mind, everyone can benefit from these basic recommendations: